perborgen/IntroToReact/exercises/01_todo/notes.md

 ## Stretch goals:

 * Enable the user to create multiple lists
-The user clicks *new list*, and a new list appears on the page, which he/her can add and delete items on.
+The user clicks *New list*, and a new list appears on the page, which he/her can add and delete items on.